omundy/learn-computers/topics-files-folders.md

 # Files, folders, and naming conventions

-## Class activity `10 min`
+Learn about all the files on your computer!

+### Learning Objectives

+Students who complete the following will be able to:

+- Describe the difference between text and binary-encoded files
+- List some common file extensions and why they exist
+- Explain what hidden files are and how to find them
+- Demonstrate best practices for naming files and folders

+## Part 1 – Introduction

-Review the following sections and perform the activities.
+Review the following sections and perform the activities with your group. `5 min`

 ### About file formats